Counter-Bureaucracy

 ANA checkpoint just west of Surobi, Christmas Day, 2009, Afghan security forces are getting more active in and around Kabul.

-As both of these programs are based in the South one has to conclude that SF teams in the east and north are still struggling to get off base.
-The SF team in Jalalabad with their Afghan Commando counterparts were dispatched in force into the Kunar Province mountains after the ambush at Gangigal last summer.
-They should still be out there living in different villages and protecting the frontier with aggressive patrolling.
-If they were allowed to operate in that manner that is exactly where they would be.
-The troops I talk with at the pointed end of the spear know what needs to be done and want the freedom of action to go get on it but the bureaucracy above them will not accept the associated risks.
+As both of these programs are based in the South, one has to conclude that SF teams in the East and North are still struggling to get off base.
+The SF team in Jalalabad, with their Afghan Commando counterparts, were dispatched in force into the Kunar Province mountains after the ambush at Gangigal last summer.
+They should still live in different villages and protect the frontier with aggressive patrolling.
+If they were allowed to operate in that manner, that is precisely where they would be.
+The troops I talk with at the pointed end of the spear know what needs to be done and want the freedom of action to get on it, but the bureaucracy above them will not accept the associated risks.

-COIN is not that hard to do despite this recent article about a battalion commander operating in Logar Province who is being lauded for thinking “outside the box.”
-I am going to paste in comments from Mullah John who is smarter than most on things like this:
+COIN is not hard to do, despite this recent article about a battalion commander operating in Logar Province who is being lauded for thinking “outside the box.”
+I am going to paste in comments from Mullah John, who is brighter than most on things like this:

 It’s hubris designed to make Petreaus et al seem to be considerably more clever than they actually are and also serves to justify the continued existence of the US Army at its current size and holds out the hope however unlikely, that Zen Masters like the object of the article have the magical answer to Pashtoon objections to foreign armies being in their country: Poetry!
 Of course why didn’t we all see it and VON KRIEGE in the original German ! and Sun Tzu and captains being allowed to spend money EUREKA!